SiNaNDa-Artist/SiNaNDa-Artist/README.md

 - 👋 Hi, I’m @SiNaNDa
 - 👀 I’m interested in AR/VR with ML
-- 🌱 I’m currently learning ML/DL
+- 🌱 I’m currently learning ML/DL and Stastics
-- 💞️ I’m looking to collaborate on XR Music Games
+- 💞️ I’m looking to collaborate on VR/AR Music Games
 - 📫 How to reach me ...
 Email : hullhauft2097@gmail.com

 <!---